 GOTIC (Gynecologic Oncology Trial and Investigation Consortium) is a general incorporated association for the clinical trials in gynecological malignancies, based in North Kanto in Japan.
 GOTIC was founded in 2008.
 The Group Chairman of GOTIC is Mitsuaki Suzuki, MD, PhD.
 The main purpose of GOTIC is to establish optimal treatment along with prevention and diagnostic method for gynecological malignancies.
 The group activities include conducting clinical research, providing support for sites in clinical research, and giving education for staff involved in GOTIC research.
 GOTIC was founded not only for the development of treatment for gynecological malignancies but also for the contribution to promotion of clinical research activities in the North Kanto region in Japan.
-As of October 2015, GOTIC has 25 approved member institutions, including academic medical centers, cancer centers, prefectural hospital and private practice clinics.
-The number of full member is 92.
+The administrative office of GOTIC is located in Saitama, Japan.
+As of November 2017, GOTIC has 40 approved member institutions, including academic medical centers, cancer centers, prefectural hospital and private practice clinics.
+The number of full member is 140.
 Legal entity: GOTIC is a general incorporated association.